In my previous blog, I had explained about Javascript and

 20

-Stage in the pipeline for plug-ins that are to execute before the main system operation.
-Plug-ins registered in this stage are executed within the database transaction.
+pipeline for plug-ins that are to execute before the main system operation.

-Platform Core Operation
+Platform Core

 MainOperation